Almond Sugar Cookies

 Of course!

-A traditional buttercream frosting will not look the same as royal icing but it will taste great!
+A traditional buttercream frosting will not look the same as royal icing but will taste great!

 How do you store cutout sugar cookies?